SCAGspm/spm_dm_documentation_update/docs/data_dictionary.md

 ![tier2taz](images/scag_10_11_17/tier2_taz.png) _Tier2 TAZ_

 SCAG developed the Transportation Analysis Zones (TAZ) for the SCAG Region.
 This is used to facilitate Travel Demand and Land Use Modeling needs at SCAG.
+For jurisdictions in San Bernardino County, Tier 3 TAZ boundaries are available instead of Tier 2 TAZ.

 ![city_boundary](images/scag_10_11_17/city_boundary.png) _City Boundary_